PhivPap/Util-C/HT/README.md

 # HashTable
-Implementation of an open address hash table with linear probing.
+Implementation of an open addressing hash table with linear probing.

 Checked malloc.